Summer Session Employment

 Contracted faculty are expected to teach all scheduled classes.
 Course schedule changes must be discussed with the designated academic dean or summer chair and approved by the Director of Summer and Special Academic Programs.

 Note the withdrawal deadlines for Summer Session.
 Faculty are asked to communicate this information to students via the course syllabus.
-In addition, faculty are encouraged to provide graded assignments prior to the midpoint of the course so that students receive appropriate feedback in the event they need to make a decision about a course drop or withdrawal.
+Additionally, faculty are encouraged to provide graded assignments before the midpoint of the course, allowing students to receive timely feedback in the event they need to consider dropping or withdrawing from the course.

 Instructors must set up UVACanvas sites for their courses.
 Instructions for creating a course site may be accessed here: https://canvas.virginia.edu/.
 Instructors must keep class records of attendance, marks on recitations, tests, and examinations; conduct examinations; and report final grades in the SIS within 48 business hours after the final examination.